 Economical solution for two-stage construction

 With half of the Super•Cor Arch built, a galvanized Wire Wall was installed to support the engineered back fill — a solution that easily adapted to the tight site conditions and kept costs down.
 This allowed the necessary working room to construct the second section.
 When complete the wall will be buried as part of the engineered backfill.

 After completing the Wire Wall installation, the contractor told our team that he was very impressed with the product.
-He said he’d installed nearly every type of wall, and that Vist-A-Wall was the easiest to work with.
+He said he’d installed nearly every type of wall, and that our MSE Retaining Wall System was the easiest to work with.